learnbin.net nav logo

 Figure 02: Mixing of two components

 When mixing two species of A and B, if the volume of species A is VA and the volume of species B is VB, the total volume after mixing is given by VA+VB.
-It considers the components are randomly mixed to fill the entire lattice according to the Flory Huggins theory.
+It considers that the components are randomly mixed to fill the entire lattice according to the Flory-Huggins theory.
 The volume fractions of both components A and B are given by,

 Flory Huggins Theory for Polymer Blends eq1